Mobiprox: Supporting Dynamic Approximate Computing on Mobiles: Preliminaries

 \section{Preliminaries}

-Mobiprox builds upon a larger body of work on heterogeneous and approximate computing compilers elaborated in the rest of this section.
+Mobiprox builds upon the existing work on heterogeneous and approximate computing compilers:

 \textbf{HPVM} (\textit{Heterogeneous Parallel Virtual Machine})~\cite{kotsifakou2018hpvm} is a compiler infrastructure targeting heterogeneous hardware.
-The project introduces HPVM-C, a programming language for defining \textit{data flow graphs} (DFGs), directed graphs in which nodes represent a computation task and edges represent inputs and outputs of a computation task.
+It introduces HPVM-C, a programming language for defining \textit{data flow graphs} (DFGs), directed graphs in which nodes represent a computation task and edges represent inputs and outputs of a computation task.
 Computation workloads are defined using HPVM's intrinsic functions used to specify the {target device} the node will be executed on, node {inputs}, node {outputs}, and any compute {operations} (e.g. addition).
 HPVM compiler achieves parallel execution of produced binaries by identifying dependencies among the nodes in a DFG and generating compute code for specified target devices (CPU, GPU) for each node.

-\textbf{ApproxHPVM}~\cite{sharif2019approxhpvm} expands HPVM by introducing the support for tensor operations commonly used in NNs: multiplication, convolution, addition, pooling, and activation functions.
+\textbf{ApproxHPVM}~\cite{sharif2019approxhpvm} expands HPVM by introducing support for NN tensor operations: multiplication, convolution, addition, pooling, and activation functions.
 Additionally, ApproxHPVM enables transforming high level descriptions of convolutional neural networks (in frameworks such as Keras, PyTorch) into DFGs in the form of generated HPVM-C source files.
 However, while HPVM generates code for computation nodes in a DFG, ApproxHPVM's tensor operations are mapped to functions defined in the \textbf{HPVM Tensor Runtime} library.
-In ApproxHPVM individual tensor operations can be marked with the maximum allowed level of approximation, and the compiler then ensures that these are mapped to the appropriate underlying approximate computing techniques (either software or hardware-based). \blue{Yet}, ApproxHPVM's tensor operations are supported for Nvidia CUDA-enabled devices only.
-In Mobiprox we introduce an OpenCL tensor runtime that runs on Android devices, as explained in Section~\ref{sec:android-rt}.
+In ApproxHPVM individual tensor operations can be marked with the maximum allowed level of approximation, and the compiler then ensures that these are mapped to the appropriate underlying approximate computing techniques (either software or hardware-based).
+Yet, ApproxHPVM's tensor operations are supported for Nvidia CUDA-enabled devices only.
+In this paper we introduce a novel OpenCL implementation that enables approximate tensor operation execution on Android devices (Section~\ref{sec:android-rt}).